nedbat/coveragepy/doc/cmd.rst

 HTML annotation
 ---------------

-Coverage can annotate your source code for which lines were executed and which were not.
+Coverage.py can annotate your source code for which lines were executed and which were not.
 The **html** command creates an HTML report similar to the **report** summary, but as an HTML file.
 Each module name links to the source file decorated to show the status of each line.